rodmonic/DragonWoodAI/README.md

 1. Develop an AI that can play Dragonwood using reinforcement learning that is as good, or better than the rule based algorithm.
 1. Learn some strategies from the AI to improve my chances against my kids.

-I would say I have achieved the first 3 goals and while I didn't get any specific strategies to use from the AI, it did effectively confirm that the rule based approach gives a very good strategy to use against my kids and the AI generated newtork provides a 7% improvement over the rule based algorithm I generated.
+I would say I have achieved the first 3 goals and while I didn't get any specific strategies to use from the AI, it did effectively confirm that the rule based approach gives a very good strategy to use against my kids and the AI generated network provides a 7% improvement over the rule based algorithm I generated.

 There are a number of simplifying assumptions I've made and some limitations to my approach that do have an impact on strategy.
 To develop this further and to make a more relevant AI I could change the following: